 Thor calls the Axis an RUV or recreational utility vehicle.
 The motorhome is smaller than some Class C RVs but with the amenities and luxurious design of a Class A. The manufacturer does an excellent job of utilizing floor space, while the natural décor also makes the interior feel more spacious.

 The different layouts do have a few unique features.
 The 24.1 has a sofa bed and flip-up countertop but no dinette.
 The 24.3 has a larger closet, dinette, and more counter space but replaces the bedroom with a queen-size murphy bed.
 You can also opt for a walk-around queen bed or downsize the kitchen and get a sofa.

 Some motorhomes share similar features, while others differ significantly.
 Below, we take a brief look at the most common types and classes you’ll encounter.

 Class A vs Class B Motorhome

-There are multiple differences between these two types of RVs.
-Class A motorhomes are designed for full-time living, and they’re often equipped with full bathrooms and kitchens.
+There are many differences between these two types of RVs.
+CLass As are more designed for full-time living, and they’re often equipped with full bathrooms and kitchens.
 They also tend to be more luxurious with all the comforts of home.
 Consequently, these rigs are large, high, expensive, and have poor mileage.

 Class B motorhomes are significantly smaller and are better for short road trips or dry camping.
 They have fewer amenities but are easier to drive and park, they get better mileage, and are significantly cheaper.